 Infectious diseases are caused by organisms, for example bacteria, viruses, fungi or parasites.
 Many organisms live in and on our bodies and are harmless or even helpful, however some organisms may cause disease.

-Depending on the organism causing the infection signs and symptoms can very, but often include fever and fatigue.
+Depending on the organism causing the infection signs and symptoms can vary, but often include fever and fatigue.
 Mild infection may respond to rest and home remedies, while some life-threatening infect may require hospitalization.

 Infectious Disease is located in the Internal Medicine Department.